Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Further Related Work and Implications

-Further, there are dual graphs of spherical subword complexes~\cite{MR3144391,MR2047852} which are conjectured to be realizable as a polytope, but no such realization is known.
+Further, there are dual graphs of spherical subword complexes~\cite{MR3144391,MR2047852} which are conjectured to be realizable as polytopes, but no such realization is known.
 Computing the distance between two of their vertices is also \NP-hard, as they generalize the associahedron.

 Moreover, there are polyhedra whose $1$-skeleton contains the flip graph of triangulations of convex polygons as a subgraph such as cosmohedra~\cite{Arkani_Hamed_2025} or permuto-associahedra~\cite{reiner1994coxeter}.
 However, it is not trivially clear that any shortest path between two vertices in this subgraph will only walk along vertices within the subgraph.
 There might be shorter paths that leave and re-enter the subgraph.
 Therefore, the complexity of computation of shortest combinatorial paths remains an open question for these polytopes.
 To prove \NP-hardness it would be sufficient to prove that shortest paths between vertices in the subgraph that is isomorphic to the flip graph of triangulations of convex polygons never leave this subgraph.
 Analogs to this property are known as strong convexity or non-leaving face property and have been proven for similar structures~\cite{ceballos2016diameter,williams2017w}.